"April 15, 2010 (Toronto) -- Nearly 71% of people with early relapsing-remitting

 - Put a small adhesive bandage strip over the injection site, if desired.

-If you do not have a FDA-cleared sharps disposal container, you may use a household container that is:
+If you do not have an FDA-cleared sharps disposal container, you may use a household container that is:

 - made of a heavy-duty plastic,

-- can be closed with a tight-fitting, puncture-resistant lid, without sharps being able to come out,
+- closed with a tight-fitting, puncture-resistant lid,

 - upright and stable during use,